dankamongmen/dankdryer/README.md

 * How does air flow?
 Let's get some visible air and test it.
 * The ESP32-S3 has a MCPWM, a motor controller.
 Can we eliminate the TB6612FNG?
+* Would we benefit from thermal insulation material in the hotbox?